Jeevan Dhaara: Plot

-Sangeeta (Rekha) is a young, strong and idealistic girl. in her late twenties who unlike her contemporaries, is still not married as she has to take care of a large family.
-Her father has abandoned their family in the guise of sans; her mother is a homemaker; her alcoholic brother (Raj Babbar) is unemployed despite being married and the father of three children; one younger sister Geeta (Madhu Kapoor) is widowed; Sangeeta has another younger sister and a younger brother that are studying.
-All members of this family live under one roof.
-Sangeeta is the only earning member.
+Sangeeta (Rekha) is a young, strong and idealistic girl in her late twenties who unlike her contemporaries, is still not married as she has to take care of a large family.
+Her father has abandoned their family in the guise of sans; her mother is a homemaker; her alcoholic brother (Raj Babbar) is unemployed despite being married and the father of three children; one younger sister Geeta (Madhu Kapoor) is widowed; Sangeeta has another younger sister and a younger brother who are studying.
+All members of this family live under one roof with Sangeeta as the only earning member.

 Secretly, Sangeeta dreams of the day when she will have her own husband and children.
 Prem (Kanwaljit) is her longstanding friend and is in love with her.
 She realizes her feelings for him after she is unable to find him on the bus one day.
-They start dating and she brings him home to meet her family.
-Her widowed sister falls in love with Prem as well.
+They start dating and she brings him home to meet her family but her widowed sister falls in love with Prem as well.
 When Sangeeta finds out about this she asks Prem to forget her and marry her sister instead and he accepts.

 After some unfortunate incidents, involving her brother and her best friend (Simple Kapadia) Sangeeta's boss (Rakesh Roshan) offers Sangeeta's brother a job in his company and proposes to Sangeeta.
 However, on the day of the wedding Sangeeta's brother is killed by a goon he owed money to and Sangeeta must break off the wedding so she can continue to support her family.
 The film ends with Sangeeta telling the bus conductor that a woman who has a mother, a widowed sister-in-law, two siblings and three young children to take care of, cannot dream for her individual self.